awsdocs/amazon-ecs-developer-guide/doc_source/get-set-up-for-amazon-ecs.md

 ## Create a virtual private cloud<a name="create-a-vpc"></a>

-Amazon Virtual Private Cloud \(Amazon VPC\) enables you to launch AWS resources into a virtual network that you've defined\.
+Amazon Virtual Private Cloud \(Amazon VPC\) you can use Amazon VPC to launch AWS resources into a virtual network that you've defined\.
 We strongly suggest that you launch your container instances in a VPC\.

 **Note**
 The Amazon ECS console first\-run experience creates a VPC for your cluster, so if you intend to use the Amazon ECS console, you can skip to the next section\.